 - Pain in the back of the leg that begins as mild, but may increase over time

 - Pain that increases with intense physical activity, such as running

 - Discomfort in the Achilles tendon, including tenderness or stiffness

 - Pain that increases in the morning or after periods of rest

 Do I need physical therapy for Achilles tendonitis?

 Many cases of Achilles tendonitis can be treated with non-operative care, which often includes rest and physical therapy.
 In more severe cases, or for degeneration that ultimately leads to an Achilles tear, surgical repair may be necessary.
 No matter how severe your Achilles injury is, our team of physical therapists at Exchange Physical Therapy Group can support your needs during recovery.
 We approach physical therapy with hands-on and personalized Achilles tendonitis exercises that utilize the latest techniques and therapies.
 Together, we can help you regain your mobility and get you back to the activities you love.

-If you are suffering from Achilles tendonitis, visit one of our Exchange Physical Therapy Group locations in Weehawken or Jersey City.
+If you are suffering from Achilles tendonitis, visit one of our Exchange Physical Therapy Group locations in Jersey City, Hoboken, or Weehawken.
 We are open seven days a week and accept walk-ins so you can come in anytime.
 If you would prefer to schedule an appointment in advance, you can fill out the form on this page.